 In the following example, we set a connection timeout for the Curl command when sending a request to the ReqBin echo URL:

-To limit the total time for the Curl command to ten seconds, we can use the --max-time option:
+In the following example, to limit the total time of the Curl command to ten seconds, we can use the --max-time option:

-We can use both timeouts in one command:
+How to use both timeouts in a request?